 What you need to know about VPNs?

-You may have heard the term “VPN” banded about a lot, but what is a VPN, and what does it do?
+You may have heard the term “VPN” banded about a lot, but what is it and what does it do?
 In this blog, we will cover what you need to know about VPNs (Virtual Private Networks) including when you should and shouldn’t use them, safely and efficiently use the web and the networks you need to access.

 The concept of a VPN (Virtual Private Network) and how they work can be quite confusing and complex.
 Here we walk you through some of the pros and cons of a VPN and answer some of the common questions associated with VPN use.

-A VPN connects your device to another network over the internet safely.
+A “Virtual private network” connects your device to another network over the internet safely.
 It works as if you were physically connected to the network you are VPN’ing into and usually gives you the same accessed and credentials as if you were directly on the network.

 When should you use one?

 Some common uses for VPN’s include;

 - To connect to a central location (eg the office) from a remote location

 - To encrypt communications coming out of, or getting into, a target location (or both)